-Finding the right support isn’t always easy, but it’s essential.
-I’m here to work with you, knowing firsthand the courage it takes to reach out.
+Finding the right support isn’t always easy — but it’s essential.

 Naomi Laurin